 Core NGTC Courses

-Technology Governance and Regulation: Concepts: This single credit, pass/fail class offers an introduction to law and technology concepts.
+Technology Governance and Regulation -- Concepts (1cr, pass/no pass): This single credit, pass/fail class offers an introduction to law and technology concepts.
 It is offered at the beginning of each semester and is open to all students and serves as a foundation for other courses in the technology governance curriculum.
 It starts by introducing technical concepts, such as how computers and the Internet work, in a manner accessible to all students.
 It then continues with foundational legal concepts, such as the First and Fourth Amendments.
 The third portion of the class introduces regulatory concepts such as administrative and antitrust law.
 This course is available to online LLM students.